MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - Clang-cl support was updated to LLVM 12.

-- You can now debug processes running on a remote systems from Visual Studio with LLDB.
+- You can now debug processes running on a remote system from Visual Studio by using LLDB.

 ### C++ AMP deprecated